Riddarvid/BoFunComplexitySubclasses/README.md

 ### Complexity.GenAlg.genAlg

-The genAlg function was originally presented in the paper "Level-p-complexity of Boolean Functions using Thinning, Memoization, and Polynomials" (published in JFP as doi:10.1017/S0956796823000102) by Julia Jansson and Patrik Jansson.
+The genAlg function was originally presented in the paper by Julia Jansson and Patrik Jansson.

 This function can be used to compute the complexity of any BoFun, and returns a Data.Set of any type belonging to the Algor typeclass.
 Specifically, Janson & Janson's library gives instances of Algor for polynomials and decision trees, as well as tuples of Algors.

 This algorithm is very general and can easily be enhanced with thinning and memoization.
 Shorthands for these are given in the functions genAlgMemo genAlgThinMemo, from the Complexity.GenAlg module.

 ### Complexity.Piecewise.complexity

+The complexity function was originally introduced by Christian Sattler under the name computeMin.

 The complexity function in the Complexit.Piecewise module hase the same behaviour as genAlg, with a few exceptions.
 This function is specialized to the data type PiecewisePoly, representing a piecewise polynomial.
 This enables an optimization compared to genAlg, as we no longer return a set of polynomials, but rather a single piecewise polynomial, resulting in more efficient comparisons.